cj2612/aws-beanstalk-terraform/README.md

 ## Description

-This repo contains a demo AWS Beanstalk deployment using Terraform and GitHub actions.
-The goal is to showcase AWS and Terraform knowledge.
+This repo contains reusable AWS Beanstalk deployment configuration using Terraform and GitHub actions.

 ## Running the scripts